notgne2/arc-rpc/README.md

 	}
 }

-// Create RPC master/listener, on IPC channel testing, predefined encryption key, with an instance of the example server class let rpcMaster = new ServerIpcRpcMaster ("testing", Buffer.from ('flbd+mTz8bIWl2DQxFMKHYAA1+PFxpEKmVNsZpFP5xQ=', 'base64'), new ServerClass())
+// Create RPC master/listener, on socket.io connection, predefined encryption key, with an instance of the example server class let rpcMaster = new ServerSocketRpcMaster (9919, Buffer.from ('flbd+mTz8bIWl2DQxFMKHYAA1+PFxpEKmVNsZpFP5xQ=', 'base64'), new ServerClass())

 // Listen for new clients
 rpcMaster.on("client", (clientRpc) => {